sisl.io.siesta.stdoutSileSiesta

 • numpy.ndarray – if a specific MD+SCF index is requested (or special cases where output is not complete)

-• list of numpy.ndarray – if one both iscf or imd is different from None/Opt.NONE.
+• list of numpy.ndarray – if iscf or imd is different from None/Opt.NONE.

 • pandas.DataFrame – if as_dataframe is requested.
 The dataframe will have multi-indices if multiple SCF or MD steps are requested.